 Liverpool-based producers and DJs Daniel Hunt and Reuben Wu met in the 1990s.
 Hunt was the founder of the indie record label Invicta Hi-Fi and of a nightclub.
 Wu trained in Industrial Design at Sheffield Hallam University and graduated in 1997.
 He became an industrial designer at Team Consulting Limited until 2002.

 Using the moniker Ladytron, Hunt and Wu recorded the debut single “He Took Her to a Movie” with the guest vocalist Lisa Eriksson (who later formed the band Techno Squirrels).
-“He Took Her to a Movie” was released in 1999 and became NME Single of the Week.
+“He Took Her to a Movie” was released in July 1999 and gained positive reviews.

 In the summer of 1999, Hunt and Wu met Helen Marnie (born in 1978 in Glasgow, Scotland) and Mira Aroyo (born in 1977 in Sofia, Bulgaria).
 Marnie and Aroyo joined Ladytron as vocalists and keyboard players.
 Marnie studied music at the University of Liverpool where she received a Bachelor of Arts in pop music in 1999.
 Aroyo was a postgraduate research geneticist in the Oxford University’s Biochemistry department.

 In December 1999, Ladytron issued the EP Miss Black and Her Friends in Japan only.
 It was followed in June 2000 by the EP Commodore Rock and in October 2000 by Mu-Tron EP.
 All the songs from these EPs, except “Miss Black” and “Olivetti Jerk”, were later included on their debut studio album.
 “He Took Her to a Movie”, Mu-Tron EP, “The Way That I Found You”, were all selected as NME “Single of the Week”.